 - How to eliminate distractions BEFORE you get behind the wheel?

-Available as either an English or Spanish DVD, this training is just under 17 minutes in length.
+Available as either an English or Spanish DVD or USB Stick, this training is just under 17 minutes in length.
 If you prefer, this video is also part of our online training library.

 What's Included In The Box?:

 - This training DVD package contains the following additional resources: